-Deleted: Community Visioning Session¶
+Community Visioning Session

 On March 17, 2021, the Comprehensive Plan Update Task Force hosted a Community Visioning Session at the Paoli Battlefield Historical Park to kick-off the public's participation in the Comprehensive Plan development efforts and to listen to their priorities regarding quality of life, future improvements, and spending.
-This session was attended by over XX residents and included broad representation from all geographic areas of Malvern Borough, ¶
+Unfortunately, given the ongoing Pandemic, attendance at the event was light.

-The Session produced "Places Loved" and "Places Needing Improvement" from participant input; Appendix X provides a summary of these "Places" as identified by Session participants.
+The Session produced "Places Loved" and "Places Needing Improvement" from participant input; Appendix E provides a summary of these "Places" as identified by Session participants.
 Participant "Spending Priorities" for the municipality were also identified through the Visioning exercise.
-Examples of each include: ¶
+Examples of each include:

-- · Places Loved King Street and its businesses; Paoli Battlefield and Randolf Woods.¶ - Places Needing Improvement Vacant lot at King and Bridge Street; Sidewalks.¶ - Spending Priorities Open space preservation and natural resource protection: Downtown business attraction and retention; Downtown beautification. ¶
+- Places Loved King Street and its businesses;

+Paoli Battlefield and Randolph Woods.

+- Places Needing Improvement Vacant lot at

+- King and Bridge Street; Sidewalks. - Spending Priorities Open space preservation and natural resource protection; Downtown business attraction and retention; Downtown beautification.

-At this Visioning Session, the Task Force also learned the following from the attendees:¶
+At this Visioning Session, the Task Force also learned the following from the attendees:

-- Maintain and enhance small town character. ¶ - .
-Ensure more opportunities for local shopping and dining.¶ - Provide better sidewalk connections to parks. ¶ - .
-Provide better bike/pedestrian connection to Chester Velley Trail.¶
+- Maintain and enhance small town character. - Ensure more opportunities for local shopping and dining. - Provide better sidewalk connections to parks. - Provide better bike/pedestrian connection to Chester Velley Trail.

-A complete summary of the Community Visioning Session input is included in Appendix X. ¶
+A more detailed summary of the Community Visioning Session input is included in Appendix E.